 Unauthorised works to a listed building or display of an advert

-Hertfordshire Highways - Damage to grass verges and pavements, roads, footpaths or other highway matters such as street lighting and dropped kerbs.
+- For damage to grass verges and pavements, roads, footpaths or other highway matters such as street lighting and dropped kerbs – contact Hertfordshire Highways.

 Before making a complaint Toggle accordion

 Things to check before making a complaint about a possible planning breach:

 Does it need permission?
 There are many forms of development that are permitted under Government legislation and do not require planning permission (permitted development).
 If your enquiry relates to an outbuilding, please refer to our Advice on Outbuildings page for more information.

 To process your complaints we will require your name, address, telephone and email address if you have one, as this will help us to keep you informed about progress.
 For information on how we will process this information, please read our Privacy Notice.

 To report a planning breach online, please use the report button below.
 You must supply contact details to ensure your complaint is registered.